kellertobias/servobill/README.md

 You can allow a given set of email addresses to access the application by setting the `ALLOWED_EMAILS` environment variable.
 Email addresses not in this list will be denied access.

-Once authenticated, you get two JWT tokens in your cookies, one short lived session token and one long lived refresh token.
+Once authenticated, you get two JWT tokens in your cookies, one short-lived session token and one long-lived refresh token.
 The session token is used to authenticate your requests to the API and the refresh token is used to refresh the session token when it expires.
 When using the refresh token, we also check if the user is still allowed to access the application against the database.

 ### Development Setup

 If you want to develop Servobill, you can do so by following these steps to get you up and running:

-- clone this repository
+- Clone this repository
-- install the dependencis (`npm install`)
+- Install the dependencies (`npm install`)
-- start the complimentary background services (`docker-compose up -d`)
+- Start the complimentary background services (`docker-compose up -d`)
-- copy and adapt the env files: `.env.example` -> `.env` & `.env.dev.example` -> `.env.dev`
+- Copy and adapt the env files: `.env.example` → `.env` & `.env.dev.example` → `.env.dev`
-- run `npm run dev` in the root directory.
+- Run `npm run dev` in the root directory.
-- setup a google oauth client id and secret and add them to the env files
+- Setup a Google OAuth client ID and secret and add them to the env files
-- open [http://localhost:3000](http://localhost:3000) with your browser for local development.
+- Open [http://localhost:3000](http://localhost:3000) with your browser for local development.

 ### Environment overrides with `.env.dev`

 For local development, you can create a `.env.dev` file in the project root.
 Any variables in `.env.dev` will override those in `.env` when running locally.
 This is useful for developer-specific or temporary overrides.
 The `.env.dev` file is ignored by version control and will not be included in builds or deployments.

-see the `.env.example` and `.env.dev.example` files for the available variables.
+See the `.env.example` and `.env.dev.example` files for the available variables.

 ### Extra Tools